fernandopalafox/fernandopalafox.github.io/content/research/friction.md

 [Link to the GitHub repo](https://github.com/CLeARoboticsLab/friction-estimator).
 Take a look at the scripts folder and/or contact me if you have any questions.

-[^1]: Normalization is done according using averages and standard deviations from the collected dataset.
+[^1]: Normalization is done using averages and standard deviations from the collected dataset.